Axion Dark Matter Detection using Atomic Transitions

 A suitable target material may be found among the numerous salts of transition group ions that have been studied extensively using electron paramagnetic resonance techniques \cite{Altshuler,Abragam}.
 The low energy states of such ions time-evolve according to a Hamiltonian of the general type:

-where $\vec{B}$ is the magnetic field.
+where $\vec{\cal H}$ is the magnetic field.
 The term with coefficient $U$ is responsible for hyper-fine structure. ($U$ is commonly called $A$ in the litterature but we already use $A$ to mean atomic number).
 The term with coefficient $P$ results from the interaction of the nuclear electric quadrupole moment with the crystalline field.
 We assumed cubic symmetry for simplicity and ignored possible terms that are non-linear in $S$.
 Let us first discuss searches for a coupling of axion dark matter to electron spin.
-The first term on the RHS of Eq.~(\ref{Hamil}) allows such a search over a frequency range limited only by the available magnetic field strength, up to 280 GHz if the maximum $B$ is 20 T. To estimate the search sensitivity, it is necessary to make assumptions.
+The first term on the RHS of Eq.~(\ref{Hamil}), involving the electron gyromagnetic ratio $\gamma \simeq \mu_B \simeq (2 \pi) 14.0$ GHz/T, allows such a search up to frequencies of order 280 GHz assuming that the maximum ${\cal H}$ is 20 T. To estimate the search sensitivity, it is necessary to make assumptions.
 We assume $\rho_a$ = 1 GeV/cm$^3$ and $\bar{v^2}$ = 10$^{-6}$, based on the halo model of ref.~\cite{MWhalo}.
 We assume further that a suitable material is found with $A$ = 150 or smaller, that the mass of such material that can be cooled to temperature $T$ is $M = 1 {\rm kg}~({T \over {\rm mK}})$, and that the detection efficiency $\epsilon = 0.6$.
-Eq.~(\ref{lim}) implies then $g_i < 0.2 ({f_a \over 10^{11}~{\rm Gev}})$.
+Eq.~(\ref{lim}) implies then $g_i < 0.4~({f_a \over 10^{11}~{\rm Gev}})$.
 Furthermore, we assume $I = 0$ and that the axion momentum is randomly oriented relative to the direction of polarization of the target.
 Eq.~(\ref{gi}) implies then $g_i = {1 \over 2}\sqrt{2 \over 3} g_e$.
 The dark grey area in Fig.~(\ref{elec}) shows the 95\% CL upper limit on $g_{a\bar{e}e} = {g_e \over f_a}$ that would be obtained under these assumptions.
 The search may be extended to higher frequencies by using resonant transitions in anti-ferromagnetic materials.
 The resonant frequencies are high (e.g. 1.58 THz in the case of FeF$_2$) due to the high effective magnetic fields at the location of the electron spin in the crystal.
 The resonant frequency can be tuned over some range by applying an external magnetic field.
 Assuming suitable target materials can be found, the search for a coupling of dark matter axions to electron spin can be extended upwards in frequency as indicated by the light shaded area in Fig. \ref{elec}.